twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 When notes reach a status of Helpful or Not Helpful, they're displayed alongside the top two explanation tags that were given by raters to explain why they rated the note helpful or not.

-This is done by counting the number of times each explanation tag was given filtered to explanation tags that match the final note status (e.g., if the note status is Helpful we only count helpful explanation tags).
+This is done by counting the number of times each explanation tag was given and filtering to explanation tags that match the final note status (e.g. if the note status is Helpful we only count helpful explanation tags).
 Importantly, each explanation tag must be used by at least two different raters.
 If there aren’t two different tags that are each used by two different raters, then the note’s status is reverted to “Needs More Ratings” (this is rare).

 We break ties between multiple explanation tags by picking the less commonly used reasons, given in order below (#1 is the least commonly used and therefore wins all tiebreaks).